jul0105/last-byte.github.io/_posts/2019-03-26-angr-introduction-part2.md

 initial_state.regs.ebp = initial_state.regs.esp
 ```

-After that we are going to increase the stack pointer to provide padding before pushing our symbolic values on the stack.
-Remember we are going to decrease `ESP` by a value of 8.
+After that we are going to decrease by a value of 8 the stack pointer (remember that the stack grows downwards so we are increasing its size actually) to provide padding before pushing our symbolic values on the stack.

 ```
 padding_length_in_bytes = 0x08
 initial_state.regs.esp -= padding_length_in_bytes
 ```
 Now it's time to create our symbolic bitvectors and push them on the stack.
-Remember that the program expects two unsigned integer values so the size of the symbolic bitvectors will be 32 bits as this is the dimension of a unsigned integer on a x86 architecture.
+Remember that the program expects two unsigned integer values (we understood this by the `%u %u` format string)so the size of the symbolic bitvectors will be 32 bits as this is the dimension of a unsigned integer on a x86 architecture.

 ```
 password0 = claripy.BVS('password0', 32)